fooplugins/fooconvert/readme.txt

 = 1.2.3 =
 * Date Updated : 14 Jul 2025
-* Fixed : fixed template selector when creating a new widget.
+* Fixed : fixed template selector when creating a new popup.

 = 1.2.2 =
 * Date Updated : 11 Jul 2025